mohsine92/mohsine92/README.md

-<h1 align="left">Cybersecurity & Software Developer | Student CS @CESI | Internship Ready – 2026</h1>
+<h1 align="left">CS Student @CESI Engineering School | Internship Ready 2026</h1>

 <p>
 🌱 Hi !
 My name is Mohsine, and I am an aspiring cybersecurity engineer with a strong interest in software systems (both robotics and deep-learning) that solve real-world problems. <br><br>
-My goal : to contribute to impactful tech projects — in cybersecurity, AI, or systems engineering — that support healthcare, education, and the resilience of societies.
+My goal is to contribute to impactful tech projects — in cybersecurity, AI, or systems engineering — that support healthcare, education, and the resilience of societies.
 Whether in a startup or R&D setting, I want to create technologies that make a difference.
 </p>
 <p>
   📫  How to reach me <a href="mailto:"mohsine.essat@gmail.com">mohsine.essat@gmail.com</a>